 As for the choice of opponent, Jerry Quarry was considered one of the best heavyweights in the world at the time, with only Joe Frazier and Jimmy Ellis ranked above him.
 It is testament to Ali’s stature that a match against a lesser or unranked opponent was not even considered.
 What boxer today would contemplate returning after a 40 month layoff to take on one of the two or three best fighters in their division?
 Having never lost, Ali remained, despite the widespread recognition of Frazier as the new titlist, the undefeated heavyweight champion, but his claim to being so would have suffered had he faced anything other than a top contender.
 The fact Quarry happened to be white only added to the potent mix of symbolism and politics on display.

-Everything was on the line for Ali.
-If he lost, his standing both as a champion and an influential public figure would have been vastly diminished.
-And the fact remained that no one really knew what to expect.
-After such a long hiatus from action, would Ali still have the skills, the quickness, the sharpness, to compete at the highest level?
+And beyond this being Ali’s first ring appearance since 1967, not to mention a contest for the lineal heavyweight championship of the world, there was good reason for all of this anticipation and electricity.
+The simple fact was that everything was on the line for Ali.
+If he lost, his standing both as a champion and an influential public figure would be vastly diminished.
+And the truth was no one knew what to expect.
+After such a long hiatus from action, would Ali still have the skills and the speed to compete at the highest level?

 To the relief of his assembled adulators, the opening round saw Ali gliding about the ring with swift grace even as he started aggressively, catching Quarry again and again with a stiff left jab and shooting in the straight right behind it.
 But in the second, and as Quarry picked up the pace, Ali’s timing proved rusty.
 He blocked Quarry’s hook effectively, but failed to counter and already his legs seemed to be slowing.
 Still, his advantages in height and reach, if nothing else, allowed him to outbox “The Bellflower Bomber.”